 Public wi-fi is insecure and can expose your internet activity to monitoring by cybercriminals.
-When you are travelling, set up a personal mobile hotspot rather than using public wi-fi.
+When you are travelling or working remotely, set up a personal mobile hotspot rather than using public wi-fi.
 Disable wi-fi, Bluetooth, GPS, near field communications (NFC), cellular and any other connectivity functions.